ml4rg25-parnet/parnet_demo/README.md

 1. manually update the `pyproject.toml` file with the newly added, version-resolved package.

-> [!NOTE] Keeping the `pyproject.toml` part is relevant for repositories that you plan to install as dependencies in other projects.
+> [!IMPORTANT] Keeping the `pyproject.toml` part is relevant for repositories that you plan to install as dependencies in other projects.
 > e.g. with the `parnet` repository, which is a dependency of the `parnet_demo` repository.
 > You can ignore this step if you are not planning to use the repository as an installable package.